mwpreston/rubrik-roxie-plugin-for-errbot/README.md

 * [Errbot](https://errbot.readthedocs.io/en/latest/) - without an actual Errbot installation we can't do much with a plugin
 * Rubrik CDM 4.0 or later - the platform that protects provisioned workloads

 Depending on the chat/colloboration platform you intend to use additional plugins or connectors may be required.
-For example, using the Roxie Plugin for Errbot with Mattermost additionaly requires:
+For example, using the Rubrik Plugin for Errbot with Mattermost additionaly requires:

 * [Mattermost](https://mattermost.com/) - High Trust Messaging for the Enterprise
 * [Errbot Backend for Mattermost](https://github.com/Vaelor/errbot-mattermost-backend) - Connects Mattermost to Errbot